Graduate Certificate in Aging

 The U.S. Census Bureau projects that the number of Americans 60 years and older will reach 70 million by 2030.
 The National Institute on Aging estimates the need for 70,000 social workers in older adult services by 2020.
 In view of these statistics, social work professionals require special knowledge about a broad range of fundamental issues experienced by older adults and their families, as well as how to address these issues.

-The UC Berkeley Graduate Certificate in Aging focuses on ameliorating the physical, psychosocial, familial, cultural, ethnic, racial, organizational, and societal factors which serve as barriers to physical and emotional well-being in later life.
+The UC Berkeley Graduate Certificate in Aging* focuses on ameliorating the physical, psychosocial, familial, cultural, ethnic, racial, organizational, and societal factors which serve as barriers to physical and emotional well-being in later life.
 Particular attention is given to interventions directed at enhancing dignity, self-determination, personal fulfillment, quality of life, and optimal functioning in the least restrictive setting.
 Students gain expertise in conducting holistic bio-psycho-social geriatric assessments, which attempt to untangle interconnected physical, psychological, and social factors that affect health outcomes and well-being.
-Students also learn strategies for prevention and crisis intervention, as well as other forms of treatment modalities to strengthen coping, social support, rehabilitation, and problem-solving.
+Students also learn strategies for prevention and crisis intervention, as well as other forms of treatment modalities to strengthen coping, social support, rehabilitation, and problem-solving. *PLEASE NOTE: This certificate may not be available for cohorts admitted after Fall 2024.

 The aging certificate program has three goals: (1) to provide up-to-date knowledge about biological, physical, and psychosocial changes in later life; (2) to familiarize students with a range of interventions to address the issues that older adults and their families encounter as a result of these changes; (3) to provide an opportunity to develop specialized social work practice skills in working with older adults and their families.